meher12/mean-bootcamp/README.md

      3. Adding a Toolbar
      4. Post list with ***mat-expansion-panel***
   4. Creating Posts with Event Binding ***(@Output(), @Input())*** and creating a Post Model``` ng g interface Post --type=model ```
+  5. Adding a form and handling messages errors